Best Protein Powder for Muscle Mass Gain

 - Mix 25-40g whey isolate with water within 2 hours of training

-- Track post-workout timing in training log
+- Track post-workout timing in your training log

 Week 3: Add Casein for Overnight Recovery